HarcourtsAcademy/grav/user/pages/02.courses/04.sales/01.sales_programme/modular_sidebar.md

 The full course incorporates optional online learning tasks, in-class training, one-on-one coaching in the field with the student's manager and ongoing reinforcement through learning in the field.

 ## Sales Programme Structure
-New to the industry consultants attend 6 training days in the full programme in addition to completing iStart24.
+New to the industry consultants attend 6 training days in the full programme in addition to completing iStart.
 Experienced consultants attend only the final 2 days.
 Participants may return at no charge within 12 months to complete the course again.

 ### [Getting Started the Harcourts Way](/courses/sales/sales-programme/getting-started-the-harcourts-way) (4 days in the classroom)